ocean-tracking-network/glatos/ReadMe.md

  install.packages("devtools")
 ```

-2. replace USERNAME and PASSWORD in the R code below with your own
+2. download the package from git repository and install
 ``` R
 library(devtools)
 # download the package and install